bokulich-lab/moshpit-docs/docs/chapters/01_tutorials/amr_gene_annotation/q2-amrfinderplus/assembled_sequences.md

 ## Fetch database

-First we need to download the AMRFinderPlus database with the `fetch-amrfinderplus-db` action.
+First we need to fetch the AMRFinderPlus database with the `fetch-amrfinderplus-db` action.
 It automatically downloads the newest version of the database.

 ```{code} bash